LeoBlanchette/articles/the_divine_accounting/README.md

 - **20 x 600 = 12,000**
 - **1,200 x 120 = 144,000**

 These results aren't random.
-They both relate to the tribes of Israel (not to be mistaken for population counts, but rather symbolic proportions relating to the 12 tribes).
+They both relate to the tribes of Israel.

 - **12,000**, **144,000**